 MBA – Master of Business Administration

-PGCE/PGDE – Postgraduate Certificate in Educations – for people who want to become a teacher.
+PGCE/PGDE – Postgraduate Certificate in Education – for people who want to become a teacher.

 GDL – Graduate Diploma in Law – for those who want to practise law.